takasoft/takasoft.github.io/about.md

 permalink: /about/
 ---

 Hello.
-Thank you for visiting my page.
+Thank you for visiting my page!

 My name is Takao Shibamoto and I live in Iowa, USA.